Houston Office: 713.225.8000 | The Woodlands Office: 281.609.2900

 The spouse who wants to change or terminate payments must prove, by a preponderance of the evidence, the following:

-1. A material and substantial change in circumstance has occurred since the divorce decree; and
+1. A material and substantial change in circumstance has occurred since the divorce decree.

 2. The identified change is a good enough reason to modify or terminate payments.

-First, inflation and other forms of economic decline are rarely considered “a change in circumstances.”
-Even though an economic downturn can heavily impact personal finances, it is unlikely to serve as a reason to modify payments unless a spouse is uniquely and severely impacted by this shift.
+• Economic downturn – Inflation and other forms of economic decline are rarely considered “a change in circumstances.”
+Even though an economic downturn can heavily impact personal finances, it is unlikely to serve as a reason to modify payments unless this shift uniquely and severely impacts a spouse.
 Job layoffs, a cut in hours or pay, or inability to find new employment in a reasonable amount of time can be convincing reasons why payments should increase, decrease, terminate, or be suspended.

 If an obligee spouse remarries, it is presumed that the individuals in the marriage intend to support each other financially.
 In Texas, a remarriage automatically terminates alimony payments, and the obligor spouse does not need a court order to terminate them.